How should I start to or become more active now that I am pregnant?

-If you have been regularly active (3 times per week for 30 minutes) before pregnancy, you can safely participate in physical activity during pregnancy.
+If you have been regularly active before pregnancy, you can safely continue physical activity during pregnancy.

 How much exercise is enough?

-The PARmed-X for Pregnancy is a great way of determining the amount of physical activity that is right for you.
-Use the checklist provided and talk to your healthcare provider about choosing a safe level of physical activity in your pregnancy.
-You can also discuss physical activity recommendations, as well as how to exercise safely, with a Motherisk Exercise Counsellor by calling the Motherisk Exercise in Pregnancy Helpline at 1-866-937-7678.
+The PARmed-X for Pregnancy is a great tool to identify the amount of physical activity that is right for you.
+Use the checklist provided to help choose a safe level of physical activity.

 Are there special safety precautions because I’m pregnant?

-- Always warm up your muscles before activity and stretch after your activity.
+- Always warm up your muscles before activity and gently stretch after your activity.

 - Never exercise on an empty stomach, be sure to eat a light snack about 30–60 minutes before exercising.